George Lowden (footballer)

 George Lowden (born 2 March 1933) is an English former professional footballer who played in the Football League for Brentford as a left back.

 Career

 Lowden began his career as an amateur in the reserve team at Brentford and signed professionally for the club in 1953, after completing his National Service in Egypt.
 He made his debut in a 4–1 Second Division defeat to Doncaster Rovers on 10 September 1953.
-Lowden managed only 29 senior appearances for the Bees in eight years at Griffin Park, but made over 200 appearances for the reserve team and was developed as a centre half.
+He managed only 29 senior appearances for the Bees in eight years at Griffin Park, but made over 200 appearances for the reserve team and was developed as a centre half.